 How Much Microgreens to Eat Per Day?

-Several websites that focus on calculating how much food one should eat suggest a serving size of microgreens is around 25-grams.
+Several websites that focus on calculating how much food one should eat suggest a serving size of microgreens is around 25 grams.
 This is a little more than 3/4 of an ounce.

-But, we don't believe you can eat too many microgreens.
+But we don’t believe you can eat too many microgreens.
 Yes, they are more nutrient-dense than most mature vegetables.
 Still, they also contain a lot of fiber, and overeating is unlikely because of the volume of plant material you would need to consume.

 Microgreen Nutrition